rackerlabs/design-system/_component_design/drop-down-selector.md

 ## Specifications

-Use the following specifications when you construct an drop-down selector.
+Use the following specifications when you construct a drop-down selector.

 {% endcolumn %}